openstack/horizon/doc/source/topics/testing.rst

 failure may appear either as failure (assertion failed), or as error (expected element didn't show up).
 In both cases an inquirer should suspect a legitimate failure first (i.e., treat errors as failures).
-Unfortunately, no clear method exists for the separation of "good" from from "bad" failures.
+Unfortunately, no clear method exists for the separation of "good" from "bad" failures.
 Each case is unique and full of mysteries.

 The Horizon testing mechanism tries to alleviate this ambiguity by providing